HAVEN’T FOUND WHAT YOU ARE LOOKING FOR? ASK US!

 After roughening of the surface, a thorough dedusting of the areas to be treated is vital.
 Apply the ZINGA by brush in overlap of minimum 5 cm, in one or more layers in order to obtain the specified DFT.

 Can I apply ZINGA on any surface?

 ZINGA has been developped to protect ferrous structures.

 The performance of ZINGA is highly dependent on the degree of surface preparation.
-The better the preparation, the better its performance.
+How better the preparation, how better its performance.
 Please see surface preparation for detailed explanation.